ozguruysal/vue3-ssr/README.md

 ## Linting

 I use [Prettier](https://prettier.io/), [ESlint](https://eslint.org/), and [eslint-plugin-vue](https://eslint.vuejs.org/) with `vue3-essential` settings.
 You can edit `.eslintrc.js` to edit settings to your personal preference.

+## CSS

+All CSS will be extracted into a single file.
+Using [Tailwind CSS](https://github.com/tailwindcss/tailwindcss), you're not supposed to be writing a lot of CSS, so splitting stylesheets is not required.
+If you don't want to use [Tailwind CSS](https://github.com/tailwindcss/tailwindcss), you'll need to update webpack configs.